musicist288/EC601-Team21-CorporateAirspaceSecurity/docs/WifiIdentification.md

 data about Wi-Fi traffic in the area to our software that will can decide to capture or act on the data according to business logic of our application (not specified here).

+### Evil-Twin Detection

+Beacon packets are logged to a database in order to be able to detect "evil twin" attacks where an attacker sets up a malicious access point with the same SSID as a trusted network.
+By logging the packets, we can use database queries to select for beacon packets with SSIDs that are the same as our allow list but where the BSSIDs do not match.